regosinc/memoize-redis/README.md

      - function(Array) — custom function, with `fn` params as array on input
      - `[ String, Boolean, 'json', function ]` — array with custom functions,
        specific for each `fn` param position (text shortcuts as above are allowed).
+    - driver - the storage driver that will be used to cache the results (default: `{ type: 'memory' }`).
+Available types:
+      - `memory` (string) — the cache key/value pairs are stored in memory
+      - `redis` (object) — the cache key/value pairs are stored using redis
+        - options (object) — the options accepted by the redis client https://www.npmjs.com/package/redis#options-object-properties

 Return value is a function with the same signature as *fn*.